vegardit/haxe-concurrent/README.md

             // do some work here
          });

-         pool.awaitCompletion(30 * 1000); // wait 30 seconds for all submited tasks to be processed
+         pool.awaitCompletion(30 * 1000); // wait 30 seconds for all submitted tasks to be processed

          pool.cancelPending(); // cancels execution of all currently queued tasks

          // initiate graceful stop of all running threads, i.e. they finish the current tasks they process
-         // execution of all other queued tasks is canceled pool.stop();
+         // execution of all other queued tasks is cancelled pool.stop();
       }
    }